The Wilderness Center (Ohio)

 The Wilderness Center (TWC) is a 501(c)3 nonprofit nature center that operates its headquarters in Wilmot, Ohio, located in southwest Stark County, Ohio.
 It includes an interpretive building, astronomy education building, an observation tower, pier and picnic shelters.
 TWC's 10 miles of trails go through forest, prairie and along streams and creeks and past ponds and Wilderness Lake.
 TWC also maintains hiking trails on its Zoar Woods satellite property in northeast Tuscarawas County, Ohio.
 TWC owns or holds conservation easements on other tracts of land throughout a six-county area.
 TWC preserves these lands in forested or agricultural condition.

 Mission

-The Wilderness Center Constitution states that its mission is "to connect our community with nature, educate people of all ages, conserve natural resources and practice environmental stewardship."
+The Wilderness Center's mission is to inspire and nurture a connection between people and nature through habitat conservation, environmental education, and community engagement.

 History

 In 1963, the Canton Audubon Society began raising community interest in establishing an outdoor education center.
 School administrators endorsed the idea.
 On June 19, 1964, the founders incorporated as the Stark Wilderness Center, a non-profit organization for scientific and educational purposes.
 The Hart Interpretive Building was opened on April 28, 1974.
 The name was changed to The Wilderness Center, Inc., on January 18, 1979.

 TWC’s Sigrist Woods is recognized by the Ohio Department of Natural Resources as an Ohio Natural Landmark and Lash's Bog is designated a State Nature Preserve.